The Funniest TV Shows to Watch on Netflix Right Now

 There's always money in the banana stand, and there are always laughs to be found in Arrested Development, Mitchell Hurwitz's sly, self-aware family sitcom.
-While the most recent Netflix-produced season occasionally devolved into discursive, indulgent meta-humor, the show's original three seasons established a freewheeling comic sensibility that many of your favorite sitcoms -- Parks and Recreation, 30 Rock, Community, Archer, Kroll Show -- were influenced by.
-Don't hold the show's obnoxious fans against it.
-After watching a few episodes, you'll be quoting Tobias Fünke, too.
+While the most recent Netflix-produced seasons occasionally devolved into discursive, indulgent meta-humor, the show's original three seasons established a freewheeling, insanely quotable comic sensibility that many of your favorite sitcoms -- Parks and Recreation, 30 Rock, Community, Archer, Kroll Show -- were influenced by.

 Big Mouth (2017- )

-Big Mouth is a relatively new animated comedy series from the platform, and it's bound to make you slightly uncomfortable.
-But, as it goes with many other adult-themed cartoons, that's kind of the point.
-The show -- Netflix has produced three seasons so far and has already renewed the show for three more -- sees creator Nick Kroll and his friends essentially hopping into an animated time machine to play much younger versions of themselves, adolescent tweens beginning to date and watch porn, coming to grips with their emotions and sexuality.
-With a no-holds-barred approach and the freeing format of animation, the show tends to really go there (see: horny Hormone Monsters, singing Michael Stipe tampons, scary Garrison Keillor sex fantasies), placing it in the same taboo-busting league as Netflix's other hit mature toons.
+Big Mouth is bound to make you slightly uncomfortable but, as it goes with many other adult-themed cartoons, that's kind of the point.
+The show -- Netflix has produced three seasons so far and has already renewed the show for three more -- sees creator Nick Kroll and his friends essentially hopping into an animated time machine to play much younger versions of themselves, adolescent tweens beginning to date, watch porn, and grapple with their emotions and sexuality.
+With a no-holds-barred approach and the freeing format of animation, the show tends to really go there (see: horny Hormone Monsters, singing Michael Stipe tampons, the Shame Wizard), placing it in the same taboo-busting league as Netflix's other animated adult comedies.

 Netflix's animated series continues to emphasize the depression, failure, and slovenly behavior we enjoyed in its first season, with plenty of sight gags to lighten the mood.
 BoJack climbs higher than ever, as he lands his dream acting gig and a dream girlfriend, but life's cruel hand caps him at the knees over and over again.
 In between the morose moments, BoJack Horseman asks us to laugh -- and we do, because we can't imagine this beleaguered equine's life getting any worse, which, invariably, it does.